rwpogge/modsIDL/MODS/Transforms/README.md

 R. Pogge & R. Stoll
 2012 Sept 13

-The purpose of the Sudoku and Pinhole Slit masks is to measure how wavelengths map onto the MODS science detectors from a given (x,y) mask location.
+The purpose of the Sudoku mas is to measure how wavelengths map onto the MODS science detectors from a given (x,y) mask location.
 The apertures are 240um round pinholes which project to about 3-pixels on the science CCDs.
 Pinholes are used because to first order any given spectral line will map to a "star" readily detected using source-finding algorithms, for example, SExtractor.

-## The Pinhole Slit

-The Pinhole Slit is used to make a quick-look transform for the facility long slit masks, and consists of an array of 17 pinholes spaced every 12mm about (0,0) along the x=0 line of a typical centered long slit.

 ## The Sudoku Mask

 The Sudoku Mask is a 2D mask meant to do a full empirical mapping of the mask (x,y) onto CCD (x,y) pixels at any given wavelength, lambda.
 For this mask, the pinhole placement is subject to the constraint that dispersed spectra from the pinholes must not overlap, and we want to sample the space in the X direction uniformly.
 If we impose a simple echelon type pattern to avoid the vertical overlap we will introduce structured aliases into the eventual transformations.

-Rebecca Stoll noticed that the combined positional constraints were very similar to the rules of the Japanese combinatorial number-placement puzzle Sudoku.
+OSU graduate student Rebecca Stoll noticed that the combined positional constraints were very similar to the rules of the Japanese combinatorial number-placement puzzle Sudoku.

 A Sudoku matrix is a 9x9 matrix with each element containing an integer from 1 to 9 following these rules:
 <ol>
 <li>each integer can only appear once along a given row
 <li>integer can only appear once down any given column
 <li>each integer can only appear once within each of 9 3x3 subgrids that make up the overall grid
 </ol>
 The third rule of no repeats within the 3x3 subgrids is what makes the family of Sudoku matrices a subset of 9x9 Latin squares (which are created following the first two rules).
 Mathematicians have shown that there are ~6.7x10^21 possible Sudoku matrixes (Felgenhauer & Jarvis 2006).

 Shannon entropy quantifies how random an ensemble of numbers is, developed by Claude Shannon, one of the founders of information theory (see the seminal paper: Shannon, C., 1948, "A Mathematical Theory of Communication", Bell System Technical Journal, 27, 3).
 Compared to generating a 9x9 grid of random numbers (of which there are 9^81 possible realizations), the Sudoku matrix has a higher Shannon entropy by about 3 orders of magnitude (see Newton & DeSalvo 2010, Proc Roy Soc A, DOI: 10.1098.rspa.2009.0052).
 Greater Shannon entropy means greater intrinsic randomness (in information theory, Shannon entropy estimates the number of data bits required to encode a string of symbols calcluated based on the frequency of occurence of those symbols in the string).

 We therefore created a 2D pinhole mask by finding a standard 9x9 Sudoku puzzle, and then used that number pattern to generate the pinhole positions following a simple algorithm for how to convert the number in the square to the location of the test pinhole along the diagonal within the cell.
 A couple of simple realizations showed that this generates a mask that when used with the grating or prism disperser and a comparison lamp will give us a good, randomized coverage of the available science detector area to measure the transformations.

 The ultimate transformations is of the form:
 <pre>